chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 * **Secure Credentials:** In production, server-side credentials (`PROJECT_ID`, `CLIENT_EMAIL`, `PRIVATE_KEY`) are **injected securely from Google Secret Manager** into the Cloud Run environment at deploy time.
 This is configured in `firebase.json` using the `secretEnvironmentVariables` block.
 * **API Routes (`src/app/api/`):** All API routes have been refactored to **import the centralized `db` and `auth` instances** from `firebaseAdmin.ts`.
 This ensures they all use the single, correctly authenticated Admin SDK instance.
 * **Data Fetching Service (`src/lib/firebaseService.ts`):** Centralizes reusable data-fetching functions (e.g., `getAllPoets`, `getStarById`) used by Server Components during SSG.
+ * **Server-Side Image Generation:** A key API route, `/api/print/generate-png`, leverages the **`sharp`** library for high-performance image processing and **`opentype.js`** for precise text measurement.
+It composites artwork, dynamically-sized haiku text with embedded fonts, and user-selected backgrounds onto a transparent canvas, producing a print-ready 300 DPI PNG with true transparency.

 ---
 ## 4. Security, Testing, and Setup